nosana-ci/docs.nosana.io/docs/nodes/grid-ubuntu.md

 Benchmark finished
 ================================
 Thank you for registering for Nosana Node.
-We'll review your registration and you will get an email from us if you are selected.
 ```

 Congratulations! :tada: You have completed the registration.
-If you are selected for Test Grid you will receive an email with more information.

 ::: warning